-RESIDENTIAL GAS LIMITED WARRANTY
+RESIDENTIAL GAS WARRANTY

-THIS WARRANTY IS APPLICABLE TO THE ORIGINAL OWNER ONLY in accordance with the warranty terms and conditions specified below.
+THIS WARRANTY IS APPLICABLE TO THE ORIGINAL OWNER ONLY.
+In accordance with the warranty terms and conditions specified below.

-The warrantor will furnish the ORIGINAL OWNER, 1) a replacement water heater of equivalent size and current model if the glass-lined tank in this water heater leaks and, 2) a replacement part for any component part which fails.
+State Water Heaters (the warrantor) will furnish the ORIGINAL OWNER, 1) a replacement State water heater of equivalent size and current model if the glass-lined tank in this water heater leaks and, 2) a replacement part for any component part which fails.

-THE WATER HEATER REPLACEMENT MODEL OR PART WILL BE WARRANTED FOR ONLY THE UNEXPIRED PORTION OF THE ORIGINAL WARRANTY.
+THE STATE WATER HEATERS REPLACEMENT MODEL OR PART WILL BE WARRANTED FOR ONLY THE UNEXPIRED PORTION OF THE ORIGINAL WARRANTY.
 The warranty period will be determined by the original date of purchase of the water heater, or in the absence of a Bill of Sale verifying said date, from the date of manufacture indicated on rating plate affixed to this water heater.
-This warranty is not transferable and applies to models listed below:
+This warranty is not transferrable and applies to models listed below: